 The first group of astronauts was hired by NASA in 1959.
 From a pool of 500 applicants, seven men were selected to become the first American astronauts, known as the Mercury 7.
 Initially, these applicants were chosen based on flight experience, engineering training and height — due to the size of the Mercury spacecraft, these men had to be below 5 feet, 11 inches.

 Things have changed since then, including both the criteria to become an astronaut and how much these men and women are paid.
-Find out how astronauts’ salaries have changed over the years and what it takes to make it to outer space.
+Find out how astronauts’ salaries have changed over the years and what it takes for you to make it to outer space.

 How Much Were the First Astronauts Paid?